At a Glance

 However, if you would rather use a certificate from a CA, then instead of selecting “Create a Certificate,” you can select “Create a Certificate Authority.”

-Step #3 – Enter a name for your certificate and click “Create.”
+Step #3: Enter a name for your certificate, leave the other settings as is, and click “Create.”

 It’s important to link your email address to the certificate.
 The certificate you’ve just created will be shown in the “Keychain Access” list.